gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

  **:bulb: Goal**

-We want now is a single matrix of ions intensities for all samples.
+We want now a single matrix of ions intensities for all samples.
 To obtain such a table, we need to determine, among the individual ion lists, which ions are the same.
 This is the aim of the present step, called ‘grouping’.

 **:pencil2: How:**